mahboubehfaghih/Restaurant_dashboard/README.md

 The most restaurants are located in London followed by Paris.

-There are many Cuisines in the dataset.
+There are 127 Cuisines in the dataset.
 - European: European, Dutch, French, Central European, Italian, Irish, German, Belgian, British, Spanish, Swiss, Scandinavian

 - Middle Eastern: Mediterranean, Lebanese, Arabic, Turkish, Moroccan, Tunisian, Persian